-I am a book collector with a long-standing interest in the history of books.
+I have a long-standing interest in the history of books.
 I have written a couple of short pieces in this area and organized two exhibitions in Oxford.

 In May-June 2013 I organized a small display in the Proscholium of the Bodleian Library, Oxford, devoted to Stoicism and its Legacy.
-I also gave a public lecture on the reception of Stoicism, which was recorded and is available as a podcast (and text here).
+I also gave a public lecture on the reception of Stoicism, which was recorded and is available as a podcast.

 I have written about my own book collecting in The Book Collector (preprint here) and have been interviewed at the Fine Books & Collections magazine website.